-Now, this is breathtaking!
-You can get a custom-made painting for your home or you can save and purchase a pre-made wall sticker online.
+You can get a custom-made mural painting for your home or you can save and purchase a pre-made wall mural sticker online.
 These are unbelievably easy to apply and the best thing is that you can switch them out when you want a new style.

 8. Electric blue

-Cool blues are bright, happy and energising, and that’s exactly the atmosphere you’ll create when you paint your feature wall this colour.
+Cool blues are happy and energising, and that’s exactly the atmosphere you’ll create when you paint your feature wall a bright blue.
 This certainly isn’t the choice for the conservative home decorator, but it’s the perfect option for someone who isn’t afraid to step outside the boundaries!

 9. Patterned feature wall

 Or you could go all out with a fancy pattern!
 These days, you can find wallpaper in any almost any style to suit your budget and taste.
-And this black-and-white modern floral pattern creates a whole lot of detail in this study nook.
-Imagine all of the inspiration that would come to you if you worked in this space?
+And this black-and-white modern floral pattern creates a whole lot of detail in this bedroom.

 10. Pastel green

-Tone things down with a sweeping of pastel green.
-This isn’t a common colour choice but the colour creates a calming, peaceful space that you’ll want to sit in all day.
-Dress up your living room with a fancy pink velvet couch or take the minimal approach with Scandinavian-inspired furniture and white touches.
+Tone things down with a sweep of pastel green.
+This colour creates a calming, peaceful space that you’ll want to sit in all day.
+Dress up your soft sage painted living room with a fancy velvet couch or take the minimal approach with Scandinavian-inspired furniture and white touches.

 Want some more inspo for your sitting room?
 Check out over 60 living room ideas that we’ve put together.

-This purple wall is a knockout, and it’s honestly not something I would have ever considered – but I think it works perfectly in this bedroom.
-The purple teamed with ornate gold picture frames and a cute summer hat looks very vintage, yet it’s brought into the 21st century with colourful pillows on the bed and a gorgeous dark grey throw.
+This soft pink wall is a knockout, and it’s honestly not something I would have ever considered – but I think it works perfectly in this dining room.
+The pink teamed with gold toned fittings and rounded funriture looks very vintage.

 If you can’t decide on one colour, why not choose two?
-Mix things up by selecting two like-shades, in this case, a soft pink and a rich red.
+Mix things up by selecting two like-shades, such as a soft pink and a rich red.
 You can have a lot of fun with this look by adding a hanging red light and an industrial-style clothing bar.

 13. Bathroom feature wall

 If you think a feature wall is only for the bedroom or living room, think again!
 It turns out that even a toilet can have a feature wall.
-This dark grey paint adds a whole lot of interest to an otherwise boring room.
+Beautiful paintwork can add a whole lot of interest to an otherwise boring room.
 Throw in some gold hardware, floating timber shelves and a pot plant, and you’ve got a room that you won’t want to leave.

 Let your imagination run wild with a cork-board feature wall.
 This is most suited to an office space, where you can pin inspiration, ideas and dreams for your next trip across the globe.
 Apart from providing a creative space, this is also a practical addition, as you can hang your to-do list and any important notices where you’ll always see them!

-This peachy-orange is simply gorgeous.
-I think this works well with minimal furnishings like a black table and cabinet.
+This sweet orange is simply gorgeous.
+I think this would work well with minimal furnishings like a black table and cabinet.
 But you can also have a bit of fun with this space by adding in some patterns and textures too.
 Let your creative juices run wild with speckled, striped and checkered monochrome patterns.

 16. Stone kitchen wall